devtox/blog-pythonflask/_posts/2022-04-14-flask-python-examples.md

 ## Template

-In large applications, putting business logic and presentation content together can increase code complexity and maintenance costs.
-You can split presentation into views.
-A web request returns a template (view).

 A template is a file containing the response text, with a placeholder (variable) representing the dynamic part, telling the template engine that its specific value needs to be obtained from the data used.

 Replacing variables with real values and returning the final string is a process called "rendering" Flask uses Jinja2, a template engine, to render templates.

-Jinja2: is the next widely used template engine for Python, a template language implemented by Python, whose design ideas are derived from Django's template engine and extended with its syntax and a range of powerful features, its a template language built into Flask.
+**Jinja2**: is the next widely used template engine for Python, a template language implemented by Python, whose design ideas are derived from Django's template engine and extended with its syntax and a range of powerful features, its a template language built into Flask.

-Template language: is a simple text format designed to automatically generate documents.
+**Template language**: is a simple text format designed to automatically generate documents.
 In a template language, some variables are generally passed to the template, replacing pre-defined placeholder variable names in specific locations of the template.

 ```python
 from flask import Flask,render_template